 - Unveil a new toy for the very first time!

 - Have lots and lots of snacks!
-I totally over fed them during their flight during the holidays when they were 13 months, but it kept them from crying or running away.
+I totally over fed them during their flight when they were 13 months, but it kept them from crying or running away.
 I even gave them chips and other snacks I normally wouldn't so they were mesmirized for a bit with just eating on my lap.

-- Pack a change of clothes (mine always get pee through their diaper or pour juice on themselves etc) and disposable changer mats for the bathroom.
+- Pack a change of clothes (mine always get pee through their diaper or pour juice on themselves etc) and disposable changer pads for the bathroom.

 - Avoid putting on baby shoes, they will just keep taking them off.
 We also almost lost one.
-Just do socks, more comfy and less likely to kick the seat in front of them with heavy sole shoes.
+Just do socks, more comfy and less likely to make an impact when kicking the seat in front of them with heavy sole shoes.

 - Worst case, if they are over 3 you can also try Zarbee's all-natural sleep aid with melatonin (not gonna lie, we've done this on a night flight at a smaller dosage for our under 3's).